 - Quick dry shorts and tank – Lots of people buy one or two piece spandex suits made specifically for triathlons, but I opted for the much less expensive and more comfortable shorts and tank combo made of moisture wicking material.
 The entire outfit cost me around $30 at Academy, worked perfectly during the race, and I can still wear it for everyday workouts now that I’m done training.

-- Armband for phone – I bought this super comfortable Nathan armband and was very happy with it.
-The screen protector is pretty thick which made it a little hard to use when it was time to switch podcasts.
-I noticed this armband made by the same company got even better reviews on Amazon, so it might be worth checking out too!
+- Armband for phone – I bought a Nathan armband on Amazon and was very happy with it.
+It was comfortable and didn’t slip around even when I got sweaty.
+The screen protector is pretty thick which made it a little hard to use when it was time to switch podcasts but, otherwise, no complaints.

 - Race belt – This reflective race belt was $12 well spent.
 I was able to secure my race number to it before the race and it fit very comfortably around my waist without having to risk a safety pin popping open or leaving rusty holes in my clothes.